-Hextransforma Healthcare is aware of our responsibilities towards patients, service users, employees and the local community and expect all suppliers to the company to adhere to the same ethical principles.
+HexTransforma Healthcare is aware of its responsibilities towards patients, service users, employees and the local community and expect all suppliers to the company to adhere to the same ethical principles.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Recruitment policy: we operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all directly employed staff, and agencies on approved frameworks are audited to provide assurance that pre-employment clearance has been obtained for agency staff, to safeguard against human trafficking or individuals being forced to work against their will

 - Equal Opportunities: we have a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
 These include provision of fair pay rates, fair terms and conditions of employment, and access to training and development opportunities

 - Safeguarding policies: we adhere to the principles inherent within both our safeguarding children and adults' policies.

 - Whistleblowing policy: we operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated, or about practices within our business or supply chain, without fear of reprisals

 - Standards of business conduct: this code explains the manner in which we behave as an organisation and how we expect our employees and suppliers to act.

 Our approach to procurement and our supply chain includes: